AdobeDocs/adobeio-events/support/faq.md

 It is perfectly ok to get 1 event when you specify a limit greater than 1 .
 The number of events that gets returned in a response can vary depending on the incoming traffic (upper bound being equal to the limit parameter).

+#### Is there a way to get the list of events all together at once?

+No. It is not possible to get ALL the events at once.
+However, using the `since` parameter you can to follow the journal links till the end.

 ## JWT FAQ